 Liquid Bandage Spray

 If your dog has hot spots, check out this veterinarian’s advice on how to treat them safely at home.
-Of course, we encourage you to consult with your vet on specific treatment for your pup.
+Of course, we encourage you to consult with your vet on specific treatments for your pup.
 Learn more about hot spots on dogs.